UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 This strategy aligns with the UKHO AI strategy and Data Strategy and supports cross-departmental interoperability, auditability and assurance.
 It complements existing security, accessibility and procurement policies and provides actionable controls for safe developer-facing AI adoption.

-Refer to the Code Generation Tools Policy for detailed organisational requirements on the use of code generation and AI-assisted development tools: `software-engineering-policies/CodeGenerationTools/CodeGenerationToolsPolicy.md`.
+Refer to the [Code Generation Tools Policy](../../software-engineering-policies/CodeGenerationTools/CodeGenerationToolsPolicy) for detailed organisational requirements on the use of code generation and AI-assisted development tools.

----

 ## 3. Principles